SlimeVR/SlimeVR-Docs-Site/common-issues.md

 1. You're using a breadboard (Without soldering connections, the IMU often won't be able to communicate with the microcontroller)
 1. There's an issue with the IMU itself (e.g. burned trace while soldering, or the chip is downright DOA)

-## The trackers are connected to the SlimeVR server but aren't turning up on Steam
+## The trackers are connected to the SlimeVR server but aren't turning up on Steam {#the-trackers-are-connected-to-the-slimevr-server-but-arent-turning-up-on-steam}

 - Make sure you installed SlimeVR with [the installer](https://slimevr.dev/download) to have the right SteamVR driver.
 - Make sure the SlimeVR addon is enabled in SteamVR Settings > Startup/Shutdown > Manage Add-ons.
 - Make sure you have [SteamVR Trackers clicked](server-setup/configuring-trackers.md#configuring-how-many-virtual-trackers-you-need).

-## My trackers are bound to the wrong body part in SteamVR
+## My trackers are bound to the wrong body part in SteamVR {#my-trackers-are-bound-to-the-wrong-body-part-in-steamvr}

 - If this is in-game, this is probably due to a calibration issue.
 - If this is in SteamVR, go to Settings > Controllers > Manage Vive Trackers, and manually set up the trackers' positions to match the virtual trackers' names.

-## Your trackers are drifting more than expected
+## Your trackers are drifting more than expected {#your-trackers-are-drifting-more-than-expected}

 Make sure that when you turn on your tracker, it's lying on a flat surface.
 The sensors need to calibrate for 10-20 seconds in a stable environment.

-## My feet sink into the floor / I'm sliding a lot
+## My feet sink into the floor / I'm sliding a lot {#my-feet-sink-into-the-floor--im-sliding-a-lot}

 This will be due to either your physical or bone length set up.
 Try: